nowaalex/af-utils/packages/check-hot/test-suite/README.md

 manifest, runner upgrade, package upgrade, or unsupported runtime fails explicitly and requires a fresh probe or runner update.

-Published runner entrypoints are bundled and build-checked to contain no external runtime imports.
+Built runner entrypoints are bundled and build-checked to contain no external runtime imports.
 That keeps helpers such as `semver` and shared recipe logic inside the source graph authenticated by the probe manifest.
 Source modules remain DRY; bundling is a distribution/integrity boundary, not a copy of